codedge/coding-challenges/README.md

 * Check for invalid syntax, like `2 3+`.
 There is a space missing.
 * Return 0 (integer) when nothing is entered
 * Return the numeric value when no operand is given

+## Contribute

+Feel free to contribute.
+Use the issue list to propose new tasks or open PRs.
+Just provide proper tests and description and requirements for the tasks.